DataDog/hiring-engineers/answers.md

 _Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog._

-- **I added tags via the agent config file and checked they were reporting correctly via the UI**
+- **I added tags via the agent config file and checked they were reporting correctly via the UI.
+Hashbrown is the name of my cat, seemed reasonable to add a tag representing him via data_cat**

 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/0.2+SetupEnv-map.png" width="600">
 - <img src="https://datadog-examples.s3.us-east-2.amazonaws.com/1.1+CollectingMetrics+-+AgentConfig+-+tags.png" width="600">